 - How can I be seen as a person of influence in this area?

 Now that I have answered the above it’s become clear that my passion is making a difference to the lives of older people.
 How I can do that is provide my experience, expertise and skills to add value to businesses that work in the care sector.
 As such I have changed my mission statement as per below

-If you are struggling to find your niche answer the above questions to help you do this or to find out more visit www.thoughtsbthings.co.uk
+If you are struggling to find your niche answer the above questions to help you do this.
+Alternatively if you would like to find out more on how I can help you create your client proposition then call me on 01492 550401 or visit www.thoughtsbthings.co.uk/contact